 Act – Act on a strategy and try it out.

 Review – Look it over and see if you got all the parts.

-You can download these problem solving bookmarks for FREE by clicking here.
+You can grab these problem-solving bookmarks for FREE by clicking here.

 You can do any of these ideas without having to purchase anything.
 However, if you are looking to save some time and energy, then they are all found in my Math Workshop Problem Solving Unit.
 The unit is for grade three, but it may work for other grade levels.
-The practice problems are all for early third grade level.
-I haven’t had a lot of demand (yet) for other grade levels.
-If that changes, I’ll produce fourth, fifth, etc.
+The practice problems are all for the early third-grade level.